Lido Advisors LLC Takes Position in Prosperity Bancshares, Inc. (NYSE:PB)

-Lido Advisors LLC purchased a new stake in shares of Prosperity Bancshares, Inc. (NYSE:PB – Get Rating) during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 12,458 shares of the bank’s stock, valued at approximately $830,000.
+Lido Advisors LLC bought a new position in shares of Prosperity Bancshares, Inc. (NYSE:PB – Get Rating) during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm bought 12,458 shares of the bank’s stock, valued at approximately $830,000.

-Several other hedge funds have also added to or reduced their stakes in the company.
-State Street Corp boosted its stake in shares of Prosperity Bancshares by 7.4% in the 2nd quarter.
-State Street Corp now owns 8,284,856 shares of the bank’s stock valued at $569,912,000 after purchasing an additional 570,234 shares during the last quarter.
-BlackRock Inc. raised its position in shares of Prosperity Bancshares by 3.1% during the 1st quarter.
-BlackRock Inc. now owns 8,212,796 shares of the bank’s stock valued at $569,805,000 after acquiring an additional 244,440 shares during the last quarter.
-Victory Capital Management Inc. lifted its stake in shares of Prosperity Bancshares by 9.9% in the 3rd quarter.
-Victory Capital Management Inc. now owns 5,337,462 shares of the bank’s stock valued at $355,903,000 after purchasing an additional 480,756 shares during the period.
-Massachusetts Financial Services Co.
-MA grew its stake in shares of Prosperity Bancshares by 2.0% during the second quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,213,953 shares of the bank’s stock worth $219,416,000 after purchasing an additional 63,385 shares during the period.
-Finally, Brown Advisory Inc. lifted its stake in Prosperity Bancshares by 1.2% in the third quarter.
-Brown Advisory Inc. now owns 2,582,230 shares of the bank’s stock valued at $172,184,000 after buying an additional 30,734 shares during the period.
-Institutional investors own 81.32% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of PB.
+Ethic Inc. lifted its stake in shares of Prosperity Bancshares by 19.6% during the 3rd quarter.
+Ethic Inc. now owns 7,009 shares of the bank’s stock worth $467,000 after purchasing an additional 1,149 shares during the period.
+Belpointe Asset Management LLC acquired a new stake in Prosperity Bancshares in the 3rd quarter worth about $101,000.
+AlphaCrest Capital Management LLC boosted its stake in Prosperity Bancshares by 304.9% in the 3rd quarter.
+AlphaCrest Capital Management LLC now owns 18,939 shares of the bank’s stock worth $1,263,000 after buying an additional 14,262 shares during the last quarter.
+Royal Bank of Canada grew its holdings in Prosperity Bancshares by 12.8% in the 3rd quarter.
+Royal Bank of Canada now owns 14,765 shares of the bank’s stock valued at $985,000 after buying an additional 1,671 shares during the period.
+Finally, Tudor Investment Corp Et Al increased its stake in shares of Prosperity Bancshares by 98.9% during the 3rd quarter.
+Tudor Investment Corp Et Al now owns 7,261 shares of the bank’s stock valued at $484,000 after acquiring an additional 3,611 shares during the last quarter.
+81.32% of the stock is owned by hedge funds and other institutional investors.

 Prosperity Bancshares Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Monday, April 3rd.
-Shareholders of record on Wednesday, March 15th will be given a dividend of $0.55 per share.
-The ex-dividend date of this dividend is Tuesday, March 14th.
-This represents a $2.20 annualized dividend and a yield of 3.12%.
-Prosperity Bancshares’s dividend payout ratio (DPR) is presently 38.39%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 3rd.
+Shareholders of record on Wednesday, March 15th will be issued a $0.55 dividend.
+This represents a $2.20 dividend on an annualized basis and a yield of 3.12%.
+The ex-dividend date is Tuesday, March 14th.
+Prosperity Bancshares’s dividend payout ratio is presently 38.39%.

 Prosperity Bancshares, Inc is a holding company, which engages in the provision of financial products and solutions.
 It offers retail and commercial banking services such as deposits, online Internet banking, loan, investments, trust, and credit card to small and medium-sized businesses and consumers.